sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 **Karmakar, S.**, Gupta, R., Cepni, O,  Rognone, L. : Climate Risks and Forecastability of the Trading Volume of Gold: Evidence from an INGARCH Model.
 [Paper](https://sayarkarmakar.github.io/publications/countingarch.pdf) To appear at Resources Policy

 Perez C. (Undergraduate student), **Karmakar S.**: An NLP-assisted Bayesian time-series analysis for prevalence of cyberbullying on Twitter during COVID-19 pandemic.
 [Paper](https://arxiv.org/abs/2208.04980).
-To appear at Social NEtwork Analysis and Mining.
+To appear at Social Network Analysis and Mining.

 Deb, S., **Karmakar, S.**: A novel spatiotemporal algorithm and its application on COVID-19 data from the United States.
 Revision submitted at Computational Statistics and Data Analysis.